 Why frisk figurative language is welcome in scientific presentations, is that it can be much effective and not all too sloppy either.
 There is a fit way of using mataphors, and many other ways.
 The appropriate ways heed the steps of learning, using figurative expressions as flowers on top of what comes beneath them.

 You can be allied with the best expressions of stars, even movie stars.
-"Zank heaven for leetle girls," sang Maurice Chevalier, and later someone close to Leopard Gepardieux.
-The French musical-comedy star Chevalier (1888-1972) made himself known through using a cane and tilted straw hat and an exaggerated French accent in films and as an international stage personality, as trademarks.
+"Zank heaven for leetle girls," sang Maurice Chevalier.
+The French musical-comedy star Chevalier (1888-1972) made himself known by using a cane and tilted straw hat and an exaggerated French accent as trademarks.

 The Craft or Art